Vanishing Falls (Tasmania)

-Vanishing Falls is a ledge waterfall in south-west Tasmania, Australia that drains into a sinkhole.
-It is located on the Salisbury River within the Southwest National Park.
+Vanishing Falls is a ledge waterfall in South West Tasmania, Australia that drains into a sinkhole.
+It is on the Salisbury River in the Southwest National Park.

 Description

 At Vanishing Falls, the Salisbury River flows over a dolerite plateau underlain by limestone.
 The river flows over the edge of the dolerite sill and drains straight into a cave system in the limestone, a phenomenon attributed to karst processes.
 The above-ground channel downstream of the plunge pool flows only during floods.

 The Salisbury River is a tributary of the New River.

 Access

 The falls are surrounded by dense scrub and are located in remote wilderness, accordingly there are no designated trails leading to the falls.